pmehra1/vbookstore_offlineordering/README.md

 1. Clone or download the project.
 2. Open a command prompt.
-3. Go to the module vbookstore-common.
+3. Go to the module vbookstore-parent.
 Type mvn install and enter.
-4. Go to the module vbookstore-billing.
-Type mvn install and enter.
-5. Go to the module vbookstore-orders.
-Type mvn install and enter.
-6. Go to the module vbookstore-ordering.
-Type mvn package and enter.
+This will install the 4 modules: Common, Orders, Billing and Ordering.
 It will create an executable jar vbookstore-offline-ordering-{project version}.jar under vbookstore-ordering folder.
-7. Type java -jar vbookstore-offline-ordering-{project version}.jar.
+7. Go to the module vbookstore-ordering.
+Type java -jar vbookstore-offline-ordering-{project version}.jar.
 The application runs, displaying the 3 inputs received, the cannonical xml and the email body generated.
 8. Ctrl+C to stop the application.